TheBi11iona1re/Study-App/README.md

 ### AI Integration

 1. **Generate Flashcards**: Use the AI feature to automatically create flashcards based on your study notes.
+(HOWEVER GENERATING FLASHCARDS OVERWRITES THE DOCUMENT)
 2. **Generate Study Content**: Enter a prompt and let the AI generate relevant study material.

 ### Logging Out